 Embryologically the eye is an outgrowth from the diencephalon.
 The Optic nerve is formed at the rear pole of the eye exiting medially at the blind spot.
 It is not a peripheral nerve but a nerve tract and myelinated by oligodendrocytes rather than schwann cells.
 As such it is not vulnerable to peripheral demyelinating neuropathies but can be affected by central demyelinating diseases eg MS. It leaves the orbit through the optic canal passing medially.
 At the optic chiasma the nasal retinal fibres cross over and temporal retinal fibres stay on the outside.
 Fibres cross over at the optic chiasma above the pituitary fossa.
 The tract passes back send most fibres to the lateral geniculate body as well as ipsilateral pretectal nuclei and superior colliculus.
 On leaving the lateral geniculate body the tract splits into two tracts with an inferior "Meyer's loop" which passes forwards before radiating posteriorly through the temporal lobe along the inferior horn of the lateral ventricle and then to the lower bank of the calcarine sulcus of the occipital cortex and carries information from the inferior retina.
 The other fibres loop back more directly through the parietal lobe through the retrolenticular part of the internal capsule before passing on to the occipital lobe particularly the upper bank of the calcarine sulcus.

 This is a right angled shaped tract which carries various both ascending (sensory feedback)and descending (motor) myelinated fibres from the cerebral cortex to the thalamus, brain stem and cerebellum as well as basal ganglia structures.
+When you see the internal capsule with its almost V like shape on an axial CT or in a simple picture you must appreciate that the axons are running at right angles vertically into the page with information going down (motor) and up (sensory).
+The fibres come down in a fnalike coronary radiata into the internal capsule.
 It is sandwiched between the structures of the basal ganglia which is a collection of neuronal cell bodies involved in motor function.
 It is commonly affected in lacunar strokes.
-Small lesions here can cause significant clinical deficits.
+Important ascending (Sensory) and descending (motor/cordination) fibres are densely packed here so small lesions here can cause significant clinical deficits.
+On a horizontal section or axial view on MRI it can be seen to have an almost half X shape.
+Fibres that go through the internal capsule then pass into the crus cerebri or Cerebral peduncle.
 Anatomically it can be said to have four parts.
-On a horizontal section or axial view on MRI it can be seen to have an almost half X shape.

 |Anterior limb||lies between lentiform nucleus ( composed of the Globus Pallidus medially and the Putamen laterally) and head of caudate nucleus medially.
 It contains ascending thalamocortical and descending corticothalamic fibres connecting lateral thalamic nuclei and the cortex.
 Fibres from cortex to pons also travel within the anterior limb.
 Supplied by medial striate branches of the anterior cerebral artery and lateral striate branches of the middle cerebral artery.|